juanri0s/coinsimp/README.md

 # simpcoin

-`simpcoin` retrieves simple information about the given cryptocurrency
+`simpcoin` retrieves simple information about a given cryptocurrency

 # Todo